7 Good Certifications for Jobs to Boost Your Career in 2025

 Website: https://aws.amazon.com/training-and-certification/

-Reflection Prompt: Considering the rapid evolution of cloud technology, how does the AWS role-based certification structure help you focus your learning and career path more effectively than a general cloud certification might?
+Reflection Prompt: Given the constant updates in cloud technology, how does the AWS role-based certification structure help you focus your learning on a specific career path more effectively than a general cloud certification?

 6. PMI (Project Management Institute): Global Leadership in Project Management